rohitkannan/rohitkannan.github.io/_pages/about.md

 Recent News
 ======

-**November 2021:** Excited to announce that I will be presenting the paper "*A stochastic approximation method for approximating the efficient frontier of chance-constrained nonlinear programs*" in the <b><a href = "https://aiche.confex.com/aiche/2021/meetingapp.cgi/Paper/625276" target="_blank">CAST Division Plenary</a></b> session at the 2021 AIChE Annual Meeting!
+**November 2021:** Excited to announce that I will be presenting the paper ``*A stochastic approximation method for approximating the efficient frontier of chance-constrained nonlinear programs*'' in the <b><a href = "https://aiche.confex.com/aiche/2021/meetingapp.cgi/Paper/625276" target="_blank">CAST Division Plenary</a></b> session at the 2021 AIChE Annual Meeting!
 I will also be presenting the following two papers at AIChE 2021:
 * *Data-Driven Multistage Stochastic Optimization on Time Series* in the <a href = "https://aiche.confex.com/aiche/2021/meetingapp.cgi/Paper/625278" target="_blank">Session</a> *Advances in Machine Learning and Intelligent Systems*
 * *Data-Driven Sample Average Approximation with Covariate Information* in the <a href = "https://aiche.confex.com/aiche/2021/meetingapp.cgi/Paper/625277" target="_blank">Session</a> *Design and Operations Under Uncertainty*